Hawaiian Ti Plant, Good Luck Plant, etc.

-Plants of the World Online lists 119 synonyms of Cordyline fruticosa… I would ist them but that would take up to much space. 🙂
+Plants of the World Online lists 119 synonyms of Cordyline fruticosa… I would list them but that would take up to much space. 🙂

 The genus, Cordyline Comm. ex R.Br., was described by Robert Brown in Prodromus Florae Novae Hollandiae in 1810.
 It was previously named and described by Philibert Commerson but Mr. Brown described it later using Mr. Commerson’s description.

-Plants of The World Online by Kew still lists 24 accepted species in the Cordyline genus (as of when I am updating this page on 1-18-21).
-It is a member of the plant family Asparagaceae with 118 genera.
-Those numbers could change as updates are made.
+Plants of The World Online by Kew still lists 24 accepted species in the Cordyline genus (as of 10-8-21 when this page was last updated).
+It is a member of the plant family Asparagaceae with 120 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.